 A Guide to the Anti-Anxiety Diet that Helped Me Manage Anxiety

-But since then I have spent years reading, researching and studying about nutrition and mental health.
-I have read many books and articles, watched countless documentaries, attended seminars, and workshops to expand my knowledge of healthy eating.
+I read hundreds of nutrition books and articles, watched countless documentaries, attended seminars, and workshops to expand my knowledge of healthy eating.

-I have also tried and tested different diets ranging from Mediterranean, vegan, raw vegan, vegetarian, high-protein, high-fat, low carb, and macrobiotic.
+Also, I tried and tested the effects of various diets on anxiety, ranging from Mediterranean, vegan, raw vegan, vegetarian, high-protein, high-fat, low carb, and macrobiotic diets, to perfect the food that I was eating.

-The anti-anxiety diet that I’m sharing with you is a combination of the following:
+The anti-anxiety diet that I’m sharing with you in this article is a combination of:

-- The list of foods I was given by my phytotherapist
+- The basic anti-anxiety food list that I was given by my phytotherapist

-- My experience of managing anxiety through food and different diets.
+- My experience of managing anxiety through food and various healthy diets.

 For your body and mind to function properly, you need to get all your essential nutrients through food.